retro1996/chibicc/README.md

 ## TODO

 - trying to compile other C projects from source to see what is missing or which bug we have with chibicc.
+- trying to fix issue with cpython tests
-- Trying to find the root cause of segmentation fault with postgres initdb command.
+- trying to fix issue with postgres tests
-- Need to change the system of push/pops to solve issue with postgres(stack corruption)/cpython(vfork) probably using virtual stack like @fuhsnn/slimcc.
-- manage builtin memcpy/memset when defining inside a source it causes duplicated symbol during linkage (due to the .set defined)
+- trying to rewrite extended assembly to be more robust
+- trying to improve chibicc by reporting tests from slimcc to see what is missing/need to be fixed.

 ## issues and pull requests fixed